 claim losses.
 You set the direction of the relationships—increasing or decreasing— by creating feature lists and applying them in Advanced options > Feature Constraints.
 You can also create lists and retrain models, from the Leaderboard menu, after the initial model run.

 Typically, working with monotonic constraints follows the workflow described below.
+Review the modeling considerations before starting, including special considerations for time series projects.

 Create feature lists for monotonically increasing and/or monotonically decreasing constraints.